-- a. (i) The Director General shall notify Colombia of the Board's approval of any Agency official as a safeguards inspector.
-Unless Colombia advises the Director General of its rejection of such an official as an inspector for Colombia within three months of receipt of notification of the Board's approval, the inspector so notified to Colombia shall be considered designated to Colombia. - (ii) The Director General, acting in response to a request by Colombia or on his own initiative, shall immediately inform Colombia of the withdrawal of the designation of any official as an inspector for Colombia.
+a. (i) The Director General shall notify Saint Vincent and the Grenadines of the Board's approval of any Agency official as a safeguards inspector.
+Unless Saint Vincent and the Grenadines advises the Director General of its rejection of such an official as an inspector for Saint Vincent and the Grenadines within three months of receipt of notification of the Board's approval, the inspector so notified to Saint Vincent and the Grenadines shall be considered designated to Saint Vincent and the Grenadines.

-b.
-A notification referred to in paragraph a. above shall be deemed to be received by Colombia seven days after the date of the transmission by registered mail of the notification by the Agency to Colombia.
+- (ii) The Director General, acting in response to a request by Saint Vincent and the Grenadines or on his own initiative, shall immediately inform Saint Vincent and the Grenadines of the withdrawal of the designation of any official as an inspector for Saint Vincent and the Grenadines. - b.
+A notification referred to in paragraph a. above shall be deemed to be received by Saint Vincent and the Grenadines seven days after the date of the transmission by registered mail of the notification by the Agency to Saint Vincent and the Grenadines.